-Now is the time for your business to discover Pittsburgh.
-Join homegrown companies like Heinz, American Eagle Outfitters and PNC Financial, and those who have recently expanded into Pittsburgh, including Google.
+Join Google, Seagate, RAND and a growing list of other companies that have recently relocated or opened additional offices in the area.
 What's the attraction?
-Within 500 miles of nearly half the population of the United States and Canada, the Pittsburgh region is easy to access.
+Within a two-hour flight of 70% of North America, the Pittsburgh region is easy to access.
 The area also offers cost effectiveness in business space rental and purchase prices, salaries and energy costs.

 To learn more from other professionals in the area, visit the local chapters of the National Association of Industrial and Office Properties, the local International Facility Management Association chapter, or the Building and Office Manager Association.

 PittsburghProspector.com is an interactive Internet mapping program that provides enhanced economic development and site selection services to the business community.
 This tool allows users to search for available commercial buildings and sites as well as generate site-specific demographic and business analysis reports, and speeds up and simplifies the process of finding the optimal location for a business by providing public access to a range of valuable information.

 CSL connects young, innovative, or transitioning companies with the unique but forgotten spaces in Pittsburgh and southwestern Pennsylvania’s urban and walkable communities.
 Driven by the mission "no more empty buildings in the urban core", as a non-profit commercial real estate organization we do more than just place emerging businesses in cool spaces.
 CSL also acts as an economic development organization, working with the government, economic and community development agencies, and commercial property owners to help boost the growth of office-based jobs in the urban spaces and walkable communities of southwestern Pennsylvania.